Speakers and Session Highlights

 Innovations for Tomorrow’s Packaging Solutions: Martin Habekost, Dr. rer. nat., Toronto Metropolitan University: Martin Habekost, Dr. rer. nat.

 The packaging space continues to be an area of intense interest and focus for ink manufacturers, printers, converters, brands and others in the packaging supply chain.
 Packaging production technology is also rapidly evolving.
-This important keynote presentation will “cover the waterfront” of new technology and innovation in the packaging sector.
+This important keynote presentation covered "the waterfront” of new technology and innovation in the packaging sector.
 Understanding what’s coming next is critically important for all entities active in this space.

 Thursday , October 3